tel: +48 22 499 98 98

 • Thanks to their high temperature resistance, they can operate (depending on the form) even at temperatures up to 230°C and above...

-• Wide application in modern technologies – are used in computer drives, electric drive mechanisms, medical apparatus and very advanced devices.
+• Significant importance in the industry of new technologies – are utilized in computer drives, electric drive mechanisms, medical devices and various technologically advanced devices.

 Disadvantages of neodymium magnets: